rolandjansky/athena/Generators/Sherpa_i/python/sherpaTarCreator/README.md

       * Results.db
       * "Process/" folder
       * logfile "integrate.log" from the integration
-* job: _100Evts_
+* job: _evgen_
    * uses tarball and JO to generate 100 test-events in fresh directory
-   * checks the log-file from 100Evts and extracts the number of events such that the event-generation of these events would not exceed 12 hours (evgenConfig.minevents)
+   * checks the log-file and extracts the number of events such that the event-generation of these events would not exceed 12 hours (evgenConfig.nEventsPerJob)
-   * provides logfile and logParser output
+   * provides logfile
-   * writes "evgeninputfiles.csv"